cyniclimbu/HideContents/README.md

 This is a work of an amatuer self-made programmer who has worked very hard to get here. :neckbeard:
 Gib moni pls!

 Jk.
-This will hide contents of a directory.
+This will hide contents of a directory also this is a part of rootShell.

 Commands